 Having lived and traveled around Asia for the last 13 years, I thought it was about time to explore Europe a little bit more.
-So I was travelling with my Campervan called "Hope" through Portugal and Spain this summer of 2018.
-She (yes, the van is a girl, and yes, she fully lived up to her name and never let me down!) and the Connection Festival brought me to La Codosera, a laid-back little Spanish village with a magical river directly at the Portugese border.
-I instantly fell in love with this place.
-And I stayed.
+So I was travelling with my Campervan called "Hope" through Portugal and Spain and got stuck in a laid-back little Spanish village with a magical river directly at the Portugese border.

 As the possibilities at present stage are endless, some ideas on how I would like to use the space:

 1. establish a little farm, maybe with some animals in the further future (one day I want to wake up to the hee-haw noise of a donkey laughing in my face 😀).